If you or a loved one has a problem gambling then help is at hand.

 Over in the state of Michigan the Michigan Gaming Control Board (MGCB) is in charge in keeping players safe and is the state regulator for all online gambling.

-To access the Michigan Problem Gambling Helpline, open to all MI residents and promises confidentiality, the number is below.
+To call the Michigan Problem Gambling Helpline, open to all MI residents and promises confidentiality, the number is below.
 Experienced counselors are available 24/7 to help with any problems you might have.
 The number is also toll free.

 Here you will find a wealth of information including links to help friends and family members and webinars and workshops you can attend.
 It runs real life meetings to help you combat addiction issues that have arisen through gambling.